ovidiuf/playground/docker/httpd/README.md

 ip addr show dev eth0 | grep inet | awk '{print $2}'
 ```

+The index file is actively updated during the httpd server boot process, unless the NO_INDEX_UPDATE environment variable is set in the container's environment.
+If the variable is set, no index.html file modification is attempted.

 The container is publicly available as [docker.io/ovidiufeodorov/httpd:latest](https://hub.docker.com/r/ovidiufeodorov/httpd).

 ## Configuration

 ###Port

 The httpd binds by default on port 80.
-To change this, inject HTTPD_PORT=<port> environment variable in the container's environment.
+To change this, inject HTTPD_PORT=&lt;port> environment variable in the container's environment.

+###Don't Modify the index.html File

+Set NO_INDEX_UPDATE=true.

 ##Run in Foreground